ttag-org/ttag/docs/gatsby.md

 ```

 ## Step 4.
 Update the translation file and add a translation

-On this step, we will use `update` command from `ttag-cli` to extract translations from the sources.
+In this step, we will use `update` command from `ttag-cli` to extract translations from the sources.
 This will also update references to the translated string and remove strings that aren't present in the source files.

 ```bash